SonarSource/gh-action-lt-backlog/SubmitReview/ReadMe.md

 # SubmitReview

-Move fixed Jira tickets from one state to another using the `Request Changes` transitions.
+Move fixed Jira tickets using the 'Request Changes' transition after submitting a review on a pull request.
+For instance, it would a ticket from `IN REVIEW` to `IN PROGRESS`.

 This action will attempt to move all tickets mentionned in the pull request title.